-- Entertainment: an MP3 player or radio with headphones is fine.
-Cellphones are not permitted.
+- Entertainment: a cell phone or mobile device with headphones is fine.

 - Medicine: Prescribed medication only.

-When you arrive, check in at the Admitting Desk in the Emergency Department where the clerk will take your information, then proceed to the Maternity Ward.
+When you arrive, check in at the Admitting Desk in the Emergency Department of the Acute Care Wing where the clerk will take your information, then proceed to the Maternity Ward.

 Only one support person will be allowed to be with you while you are in the labour and delivery room.
 Others may wait in the sitting room until you are transferred to your room.
 Your support person should keep other family members and friends updated so telephone inquiries to the labour room are kept to a minimum.